‘If you were a guy, would you get with Chloe?’

 I’m surprised, not to learn that he likes her – they’ve spent most of the evening together – but that he’s asking me.
 We barely know each other.

-I glance over at Holly, all feathers and face paint.
+I glance over at Chloe, all feathers and face paint.
 She’s dancing in that happy, drunken way.
 No, I think to myself, I wouldn’t: not because she’s not a lot of fun – she is – but because I find her a bit overwhelming.
 And he’s so easy-going and pleasant.
 There’s only one thing I can say.

 ‘Yes!’
 I hesitate before going on.
 ‘Why, are – are you gonna?’